jgddesigns/stateshaper/README.md

 ```

 The format needed will vary depending on the needs for each application.
 For applications needing only continuous, random data Tiny or Raw format may be all that is needed.
-For those that require more complex, personalized data, Full State may be needed.
+For those that require more complex, personalized data, *Full State* may be needed.
 A combination of any of these can be used, as long as the required 'vocab' parameter is passed into the engine.

-For more info, see the [`TINY_STATE.md`](src/main/tools/tiny_state/TINY_STATE.md) file.
+For more info, see the [`TINY_STATE`](src/main/tools/tiny_state/TINY_STATE.md) documentation.

 ---